 - Physical Therapy

 Common Conditions of Lower Back Pain

-Lumbar Stenosis can be categorized as either Arthritis or narrowing of the spaces within the spine.
-This condition affects the surrounding nerves which then in turn can also replicate Sciatic pain.
+Well, Lumbar Stenosis is in the category of Arthritis.
+It could also be the narrowing of the spaces within the spine.
+This condition affects the surrounding nerves which then, in turn, can also replicate Sciatic pain.

 Facet Joint Arthropathy

 The Facets are the joints extending from the spine that provide support and allow movement.
 Facet Joint Arthropathy refers to the degenerative disease that breaks down the cartilage around these joints.